 Scientific and Theoretical Foundations:

 The principles underlying the antonyms of "build" can be found in various scientific fields.
-In physics, the second law of thermodynamics dictates that entropy (disorder) tends to increase in a closed system.
+Still, in physics, the second law of thermodynamics dictates that entropy (disorder) tends to increase in a closed system.
 This principle mirrors the natural tendency for things to decay and fall apart unless energy is expended to maintain them.

 Examples Across Different Domains: